-As of 1 January 2018 and during 2017, the Bank did not violate the mandatory standards established by the Bank of Russia, which are aimed at limiting the amount of credit risk.
+As of 31 December 2018 and 31 December 2017, the Bank did not violate the mandatory standards established by the Bank of Russia, which are aimed at limiting the amount of credit risk.

 On a regular basis the Bank performs an analysis of borrowers' financial position using the borrower's rating system.
 The Bank also regularly monitors collaterals and guarantees of organizations and individuals.